mindspore-lab/mindone/examples/opensora_pku/README.md

 - `data`: the text file to the video/image dataset.
 The text file should contain N lines corresponding to N datasets.
 Each line should have two or three items.
 If two items are available, they correspond to the video folder and the annotation json file.
 If three items are available, they correspond to the video folder, the text embedding cache folder, and the annotation json file.
 - `num_frames`: the number of frames of each video sample.
 - `max_height` and `max_width`: the frame maximum height and width.
-- `attention_mode`: the attention mode, choosing from `math` or `xformers`.
-Note that we are not using the actual [xformers](https://link.zhihu.com/?target=https%3A//github.com/facebookresearch/xformers) library to accelerate training, but using MindSpore-native `FlashAttentionScore`.
-The `xformers` is kept for compatibility and maybe discarded in the future.
+- `force_resolution`: whether to train with fixed resolution or dynamic resolution.
+If `force_resolution` is True, all videos will be cropped and resized to the resolution of `args.max_height x args.max_width`.
+If `force_resolution` is False, `args.max_hxw` must be provided which determines the maximum token length of each video tensor.
 - `gradient_checkpointing`: it is referred to MindSpore [recomputation](https://www.mindspore.cn/docs/en/r2.3.1/api_python/mindspore/mindspore.recompute.html) feature, which can save memory by recomputing the intermediate activations in the backward pass.
 - `pretrained`: the pretrained checkpoint to be loaded as initial weights before training.
 If not provided, the OpenSoraT2V will use random initialization.
-If provided, the path should be either the safetensors checkpoint directiory or path, e.g., "LanguageBind/Open-Sora-Plan-v1.2.0/1x480p" or "LanguageBind/Open-Sora-Plan-v1.2.0/1x480p/diffusion_pytorch_model.safetensors", or MindSpore checkpoint path, e.g., "t2i-image3d-1x480p/ckpt/OpenSoraT2V-ROPE-L-122.ckpt".
 - `parallel_mode`: the parallelism mode chosen from ["data", "optim", "zero"], which denotes the data parallelism, the optimizer parallelism and the deepspeed zero_x parallelism.
 - `zero_stage`: runs parallelism like deepspeed, supporting zero0, zero1, zero2, and zero3, if parallel_mode is "zero".
+By default, we use `--zero_stage 2` for all training stages.

-For the stage 4 (`29x720p`) and stage 5 (`93x720p`) training script, please refer to `train_video3d_29x720p_zero2_sp.sh` and `train_video3d_93x720p_zero2_sp.sh`.
+For the stage 2 and stage 3 training scripts, please refer to `train_t2v_stage2.sh` and `train_t2v_stage3.sh`.

 #### Validation During Training